FilipNesic/RecentNews/README.md

 - Read your favourite articles 📰
 - You can track live scores and watch match highlights ⚽️
 - Play one of the most addictive games “True-False Quiz” 🎲
-- Search and save weather information about your favourite cities🌦
+- Search and save or delete weather information about your favourite cities🌦

+## Getting started

+Clone this repository.
+Via the CLI, go to the root folder of the project where Podfile is located and run pod install.
+Open the workspace file and you are ready to go.

+## Languages and Tools :

+-